The ModelFront API predicts the quality of machine translations.

 429

-When there are too many requests from the same IP address
+When there are too many requests from the same IP client.

 503